MaidLucy/blog/_posts/2024-05-09-The-Femboy-to-Trans-Girl-Pipeline.md

 and I can now even handle feelings that would have made me explode from a fear of loss just over a year ago.

 I have lost a parent when I was a teenager.<br>
-I have trust in another parent a couple of years ago.<br>
+I have lost trust in the other parent a couple of years ago.<br>
 Both of these things have been beyond my ability to handle.
 I managed to get over these traumatic experiences with help and manage to live with them every day.

-And yet these feelings of gender dysphoria completely wreck me every day.
+And yet, these feelings of gender dysphoria completely wreck me every day.
 Any social situation, any day to day activity, any part of my existence is filled with this constant thought of being in the wrong body.
 Every day I wake up and consider the cost of confronting myself with body dysphoria before I manage to get up and start my day.<br>
 On some days I loose.